Wednesday, 28 December 2016

 And what about when you graduate?
 Social mobility can only succeed if it fails.
 What would happen if the entire working class became middle class and wanted graduate jobs?
 Of course it’s never going to happen, there aren’t enough university places and white-collar jobs for a start.
 What the middle classes really mean by “increased social mobility” is “We’ll cream off a few more of the really intelligent, useful ones and get them on our side.”

 But of course the college tells you that a degree will help you get an interesting, highly paid job.
 They want your fees.
-Make sure you aren't being qualified for a field that doesn't exist, doesn't exist any more, or is now over-crowded.
+Make sure you aren't being qualified for a field that doesn't exist, has disappeared, or is now over-crowded.

 When I was at university, “entrepreneur” wasn’t a career choice.
 Now it is.
 It’s passed the parent test.
 Which is a big zeitgeist change.
 In other words, if you tell your parents you want to be an entrepreneur, they think, “Great”.
 Whereas previously, they thought you were nuts.
 (Public schoolboy and businessman Brent Hoberman)